Updated August 2023

 Count number of contacts using email or other electronic modes (e.g., text messages, Facebook messages, etc.) specifically for one-to-one individual assistance.
 Do not include mass e-mails that are for disseminating resources or for outreach activities.

 Facilitated IEP meetings attended (used in Section IV.A2)

 Only include IEP meetings that are facilitated by a neutral third party.
 Do not include IEP meetings that do not meet this description.

 Meetings to support parents and/or students when meeting with school or early intervention personnel to develop, review, or revise an individual’s IFSP, IEP, or 504 Plan.
 Include: initial, review/revision, annual, and 3-year re-evaluation meetings.
 Does not include Facilitated IEP meetings.
 Facilitated IEP meetings are reported in IV.A2.

-= when a parent center representative meets with individuals in-person for the purpose of providing individual assistance related to a specific child or family.
-Include the # of individuals who attended the meetings you also report under Section IV.A.
-Meeting locations may be: the parent center office, the parent’s home (includes “homeless” location or other “home” location), school site, church, coffee shop, restaurant, or other community setting, and via virtual apps such as Zoom, WhatsApp, etc.
+= when a parent center representative meets with individuals in-person or virtually for the purpose of providing individual assistance related to a specific child or family.
+Meeting locations may be: the parent center office, the parent’s home (includes “homeless” location or other “home” location), school site, church, coffee shop, restaurant, other community setting, and via virtual apps such as Zoom, WhatsApp, etc.